 For support with business projects overseas, DIT recommends contacting the nearest UK embassy or consulate.
 You can search for those here.

 UK Export Finance says it can help with international cash flow by guaranteeing loans through the Export Working Capital Scheme.

 UKEF offers an insurance policy that can help you recover the costs of fulfilling orders that are terminated by events beyond your control.
 It can also support finance for overseas buyers via the Direct Lending Facility scheme.

 The government updates its advice about international travel here.

-HMRC has a helpline for any businesses needing support with tax liabilities.
+tax liabilities.
 If you have concerns about forthcoming tax payments, you are encouraged to call HMRC, who will agree arrangements on a case-by-case basis.
 The helpline number is 0800 024 1222, and it is open from 8am to 4pm from Monday to Friday.

 VAT payments for the

 period between 20 March and 30 June can be deferred.
 The deferrals must be paid